Registration

 We run Social Hackathons, where a team of students work on a business problem or issue set by a partner over the course of a day.
 These take place in-person and online and there's £500 available for partners who've successfully applied to host to enact the solutions our students have come up with.
 We run 3-4 of these days in the November and again in the February Reading Weeks each year and all our partners are invited to apply to host.

-More generally, we see ourselves as a doorway into UCL for our partners.
-If you would like to connect with another part of the university, then we will do what we can to help.
+More generally, we see ourselves as a doorway into Students' Union UCL and UCL for our current community partners.
+If you would like to connect with another part of the Students' Union or university, then we will do what we can to help.

 Supporting Our Students